ameigos/Project03-JuicyBreakout/README.md

 ## Implementation
 Added music to main menu and ending menu.
-Added color to the blocks
+Added color to the blocks.
-Added particle machine on to paddle
+Added particle machine on to paddle.
-Sound effects added to ball, paddle and bricks
+Sound effects added to ball, paddle and bricks.
-Color of the paddle changes when hit
+Color of the paddle changes when hit.
-Added shaders to both main and ending menu
+Added shaders to both main and ending menu.
-Screen shakes when bricks are hit
+Screen shakes when bricks are hit.
-Ball warps after hitting a brick
+Ball warps after hitting a brick.

 ## References
 * [Juice it or lose it — a talk by Martin Jonasson & Petri Purho](https://www.youtube.com/watch?v=Fy0aCDmgnxg)